VegaDeftwing/OpGuidesHugoSrc/content/Design/web/jack.md

-# {{< vale >}}Jack of All Trades{{< /vale >}}
+# Jack of All Trades

 You probably noticed the gradient heading this section: that was my warning to you that you're about to walk into something that requires an interesting mixture of design and engineering skills.
 Making a good website requires a fair understanding of computers, some basic programming skills, and a willingness to dive into some technical topics.
 There's a good reason most blogging now happens on Medium or Tumblr and that social media has boomed: The barrier to entry is dramatically lower.
 There's also good reasons to want to make your own website and have your own little digital garden.

 Before diving into anything, I want to level with you, teaching web development is hard for two big reasons:

-1. **The scope can vary {{< vale >}}wildly{{< /vale >}}**: For a personal blog, you can probably get away with googling enough HTML and CSS snippets to scrape by, never writing any JavaScript.
+1. **The scope can vary wildly**: For a personal blog, you can probably get away with googling enough HTML and CSS snippets to scrape by, never writing any JavaScript.

    Going up a step, if you want to make an interactive page or want to add some flair to your site, you'll need some real understanding.
 But if you want to make full-blow interactive dynamic website, like YouTube or Facebook, that will require *way* more skill.
 If you're managing user data, you'll need to know about encryption and probably how to manage a database.
-If you're making something that serves a lot of data you'll need to worry about Content Distribution Networks (CDNs), if the site being down can make customers angry, you'll have to worry about redundancy, backups, DDOS protection, etc. There's a huge variety of hats that you need to wear if you want to single-handedly manage something with a lot of features, extra so if money {{< vale >}}is involved{{< /vale >}}.
+If you're making something that serves a lot of data you'll need to worry about Content Distribution Networks (CDNs).
+If the site being down can make customers angry, you'll have to worry about redundancy, backups, DDOS protection, etc. There's a huge variety of hats that you need to wear if you want to single-handedly manage something with a lot of features, extra so if money is involved.

-2. **There's just a lot of ground to cover**: {{< vale >}}Multiple{{< /vale >}} languages, how basic networking works, how to make something actually look good on the web, etc. Larger organizations manage these things with different teams of people who don't worry all that much about how the layers above or below them work - designers don't think about networking.
+2. **There's just a lot of ground to cover**: Multiple languages, how basic networking works, how to make something actually look good on the web, etc. Larger organizations manage these things with different teams of people who don't worry all that much about how the layers above or below them work - designers don't think about networking.

-**{{< vale >}}So,{{< /vale >}} what will you need to know?**
+**So, what will you need to know?**

 ## The Technical Stuff: